 The varinolic cannabinoids are considered rare but are now emerging as new targets of selective breeding.
-None of the varins from hemp are scheduled as a controlled substance.
+None of the varins are scheduled as a controlled substance.
 Nor are they analogues of any such substances.

 Two of the varins – CBDV and THCV – have shown to have medicinal and wellness properties.
 Varins contain two fewer carbon atoms than their non-varin counterparts (CBD and THC) making these cannabinoids fundamentally different on a molecular level and therefore have different physiological effects due to different binding in the endocannabinoid system.